Elina Juengling, MHS, MT(ASCP)SBB,CQA(ASQ)

 Facilitate and provide directed and autologous blood components.

-for source patients.
+testing for exposure and source patients.

 Note: Most Blood Donor Services, including autologous, directed whole blood